Stanko/neon/README.md

 # Neon

 Generative art piece made using 2d vector field.
+You can read how it works in [this blog post](https://muffinman.io/neon-generative-art-piece-made-using-2d-vector-field/).

 [https://neon-v1.netlify.com](neon-v1.netlify.com)